This guide walks through the OpenTofu language and the options you have when writing OpenTofu code. Here are the concepts it covers:

 }From the above definition of a block we can break up the resource into its components:

-Data Source blocks are how we get information about resources that already exist on a platform, perhaps they were created by another OpenTofu definition or even manually, or we just want to query an external API to get some information.
-All of this would be done using a data block.
-As a follow on example to our above Resource Block example instead of statically putting in the environment_id we can use a Data Source to retrieve that for us, this ensures that the information is always up to date and correct.
+Data Source blocks are how we get information about resources that already exist on a platform.
+Maybe they were created by another OpenTofu definition, or by hand, or we just want to query an external API for some piece of information.
+A data block handles all of these.
+To follow on from the Resource Block example above, instead of hardcoding the environment_id we can use a Data Source to fetch it, which keeps the value current and correct.

 data "scalr_environment" "dev" {